frank-mitchell-com/codepoint/README.md

 [**jsonpp**](https://github.com/frank-mitchell-com/jsonpp), but
 I thought they'd be generally useful.
 For me, at least.

-Java 17 or 19 may have solved this problem.
-As I'm working in Java 8 or 9 for reasons I can't use them.
-(Meaning I don't know what they are.
-I'm still catching up.)

 ## Building Codepoint

+The project includes a functioning `build.xml`.
+Simply run **ant** from the command line or Eclipse.
-The project includes a project file for NetBeans.
-If you use Eclipse, `ant -f nbbuild.xml' also works from the command line.
+The project includes project files for NetBeans.

-There's also a non-functional 'build.xml'.
-Don't use that (yet).

 It's a bunch of `.java` files.
 It's not that hard.